“who says piano keys have to be just black and white?”

 — Maggie Malloy, Second Inversion

-bitKlavier is the software engine that drives the prepared digital piano, running on MacOSX, iOS, and Windows.
-An open-source project developed by Dan Trueman and Mike Mulshine at Princeton University, bitKlavier bas been used by dozens of performers—from young students to renowned professionals—in a range of compositions by Trueman and others.
-A new online course—Reinventing the Piano—presented by Kadenze makes extensive use of bitKlavier to teach about the history and ongoing development of the piano.
+An open-source project developed by Dan Trueman, Mike Mulshine, and Matt Wang at Princeton University, bitKlavier has been used by dozens of performers—from young students to renowned professionals—in a range of compositions by Trueman and others.
+An online course—Reinventing the Piano—presented by Kadenze makes extensive use of bitKlavier to teach about the history and ongoing development of the piano.

 Development of bitKlavier has been sponsored by the American Council of Learned Societies, the New Jersey State Council on the Arts, and Princeton University’s Center for Digital Humanities, Council on Science and Technology, Council of the Humanities, and Department of Music.

 sign up for our mailing list to get periodic announcements (infrequent!) about updates, new features, etc…